ZarehD/AspNetStatic/Readme.md

 Build your ASP.NET site the way you've always done.
 AspNetStatic doesn't have any opinions about how you should build your server-rendered site.
 AspNetStatic is not a framework.
 It's not a CMS.
 There's no blog engine.
 It has no templating system.
 AspNetStatic does just one thing, create static files for selected routes in your ASP.NET Core app.
 That means you can use whatever framework, component, package, or architectural style you like.
-Want to use a blog engine like BlogEngine.NET?
+Want to use a blog engine?
 No problem.
-Want to use a CMS like Orchard or Umbraco?
+Want to use a CMS?
 No problem.
 Want to create a documentation site using a markdown processor to render page content?
 No problem!
 AspNetStatic doesn't care; it will create optimized static files no matter how the content is produced by the server.